NazaninMohammadrezaei/Fourier_Transform/README.md

 ## Aliasing

+The original signal is a sine wave with 10 Hz frequency.
+Aliasing happened when sampling frequency was lower that nyquist rate of the signal. (which is 2*10) Theoritically, a sampling frequency of `2*the higher bound of signal` is enough, but practically, sampling frequencies of around `5*the higher bound of signal` are appropriate.

 ![aliasing](https://user-images.githubusercontent.com/88426435/192090153-5e1f04a9-e84c-447e-88fb-f51beaba48e0.png)

 ## Application 1: The rythmicity of EEG data

+For this brain signal, two peaks are witnessed at 10 Hz (related to brain alpha waves), and 50 Hz (related to power supply noise)

 ![untitled3](https://user-images.githubusercontent.com/88426435/192090329-9c3ffb7a-6e1b-4fa7-86ee-dcbee224c238.png)

 ## Application 2: Low Pass Filtering an image

+Applying a gaussian low pass filter makes the image smoother.

 ![untitled2](https://user-images.githubusercontent.com/88426435/192090335-9e17eeee-d0c6-4670-a41b-57567b99860b.png)

 ## Application 3: Filtering an image composed of two sine wave gradients

+The image is composed of two sine waves with a 45 degree phase difference.
+I applied frequency-domain filtering on the image by excluding the parts of amplitude spectrum which corresponds to the first sine wave.
+Afterwards, we expect to get a filtered image which is so similar to a sine wave with a phase of 45 degrees.
+It's like we removed the first sine wave gradient from the image.

 ![untitled](https://user-images.githubusercontent.com/88426435/192090342-639c7a4b-5d5c-4f6f-8c98-891a724214ce.png)